Recently viewed 0

 English French German Italian Spanish

-Zion National Park Info
+Why Zion National Park

 Elevations in Zion range from 3,000 feet to a breathtaking (quite literally) 8,700 feet.
 Horse Ranch Mountain is the highest peak in the park at 8,726 feet in elevation.
 The towering colorful Navajo Sandstone cliffs, deep and narrow canyons, natural arches, and grand plateaus look like scenery out of a storybook.
 The geologic makeup of the park exhibits heavy layered formations of sediment, solidified over time into the great formations that exist today.